fayalzouman/cashdash/03_showcasingProducts/01_react_3_app.md

 export default withRouter(observer(App));
-As you can see, the App file is wrapped with an observer and withRouter. observer will allow the user to see the website on their screen. withRouter will allow the user to click through multiple webpages.
+As you can see, the App file is wrapped with an observer and withRouter.
+If a component is using react-router, the observer will block the component and the router will break.
+To solve this problem, we wrap the component with withRouter which will give the component access to the router again!

 Now we will have to create a folder that will hold the code to render our product list.